 Where the care provided in-home is in respect of the terminally ill, that care is boosted by the close proximity of the St Clare's Hospice, which is a readily available source of help and expertise.

 Macmillan Nurses are specialist nurses who have been trained in the management of pain relief and the provision of emotional support to cancer patients and their families.

 Midwives provide antenatal and postnatal care.
 At the birth of the child, they provide for home or hospital delivery, fully considering the patient's choice in this respect.

 Parentcraft is a key aspect of the midwives work, where patients are educated in all aspects of pregnancy, childbirth and baby care.
 The midwives work closely with the GPs in postnatal care via the baby clinics.

-The Assistant to the Practice Manager is there to ensure that the reception service provided to you, the patient, is as good as it can be.
+The Administration Manager is there to ensure that the reception service provided to you, the patient, is as good as it can be.
 She is generally available to answer your immediate needs and problems.

 Susan Bow & Fiona Hitchen

-Kate, Wendy, Norma, Caroline, Megan, Paula, Sharon & Marilyn
+Kate, Wendy, Norma, Caroline, Megan, Paula, Nikki & Marilyn

 Our Receptionists are keen to help patients on arrival at the practice.
 They will make arrangements for you to see the doctor or any other member of the health care team.
 They also arrange transport to and from hospital for the elderly and infirm.